 Coyote Face Recording is home to producer, mixer, engineer and multi-instrumentalist Jeremy Wurst.
-Currently based out of Northern California.
+Currently based out of Lincoln/Omaha, Nebraska.

-Jeremy Wurst is a freelance producer, mixer, engineer and multi-instrumentalist based out of Sacramento, CA.
+I'm Jeremy Wurst - a freelance producer, mixer, engineer and multi-instrumentalist based out of Lincoln NE.

 Jeremy has a wide and growing knowledge of recording, performing and music in general.
 He is skilled in his craft and has tireless passion for the industry.
 His ability to advance a song's potential while maintaining its roots is refreshing.
 As a musician, I am fortunate to have worked with Jeremy and look forward to working with him in the future.